Call us 08 6244 0985

 Written by Miriam Corbould

-There are no fixed rules for removing an executor in Western Australia, other than the requirement that an applicant must prove it is not in the best interests of the estate for the executor to continue as the personal representative.
+In Western Australia, an executor may be removed where an applicant proves it is not in the best interests of the estate or the beneficiaries for the executor to continue.

 When can an executor be removed in WA?